GreatTaku/Discord-Bot-Examples/README.md

-# Discord Bot Examples (discord.py)
+# Discord Bot Examples [DBE] (discord.py)

-Provides in-depth examples of all type of problems a beginner or intermediate discord.py bot programmers might need to overcome.
+Provides in-depth examples for all type of problems beginner or intermediate discord.py bot programmers might need to overcome.

-For more details about this repository, see `README.rst`.
+For the complete details on this repository, please see `README.rst`.